Skip to content

 2. By Directing Others in Real Time

-• To do this, access the “Find” tab at the top of the screen and select “Direct others to Page”.
+• Direct the presiding judicial officer and other counsel and parties to the page you are referencing by accessing the “Find” tab at the top of the screen and selecting “Direct others to Page”.

 • Before using this feature, make sure the “Lawyers, Judges, Court Staff” option is enabled (a checkmark will appear on the icon).
 If it is not checked, select it, then choose Direct Others to Page.